 Here’s what you need to make a whiskey smash:

+- Sweetener: I made a sweet-and-spicy Honey Ginger Syrup for this one, but you can use whatever sweetener you have.
 You can use any kind of simple syrup, from lavender to cinnamon to mint.
-The recipe below uses a sweet-and-spicy Honey Ginger Simple Syrup, but you can be creative with your flavor combinations.
+Be creative with your flavor combinations.

+Bruised is better!
 You will want to use fresh fruit that is somewhat soft.
 This will help you muddle (AKA smash) it into your cocktail to release the juices and essential oils.
+It’s a great way to use up fruit you’d otherwise toss because of looks or texture — but when it’s about to turn bad, that’s when fruit is at its most flavorful, so don’t miss out!

 Lastly, you will need whiskey for a whiskey smash, of course!
 There are many types of whiskey you can use, but bourbon is most common.